You're a terrible mother: Princess blasts Iya Rainbow, says veteran didn't call for 4 days like she claimed - Bioreports

 Princess in a video on her Instagram page, called Iya Rainbow a terrible person as well as a hypocrite after the veteran said in an interview that she tried to step into the Baba Ijesha issue.

-Iya Rainbow in a recent chat with BBC Yoruba, she stated that she did everything possible to get Princess, whose daughter was molested, not to escalate the case but she did not budge.
+Iya Rainbow, in a recent chat with BBC Yoruba, stated that she did everything possible to get Princess, whose daughter was molested, not to escalate the case but she did not budge.

 Princess drags Iya Rainbow

-The comedian in the length video tagged Iya Rainbow a terrible mother and expressed how disappointed and ashamed she is in her.
+The comedian in the lengthy video tagged Iya Rainbow a terrible mother and expressed how disappointed and ashamed she is in her.

 PAY ATTENTION: Join .
 Telegram channel!
 Never miss important updates!